Paddle Plant Care: How To Grow Flapjacks Kalanchoe Thyrsiflora

 The round, large, fleshy, stalkless leaves, grayish-green in color have red margins on the edge combining to form a basal rosette.

-Mature plants as they age or flower will branch.
+Mature plants, as they age or flower branches.

 NOTE: Kalanchoe luciae and Kalanchoe tetraphylla are Kalanchoe species very similar in appearance.
 K. luciae is often confused with Thyrsiflora.